telefonicaid/fiware-keystone-spassword/docs/iotp_ldap.md

 This solution about integrate LDAP with Keystone expects:
 - Users are in LDAP for authentication: name, description, email, password.
-- The following groups are defined in LDAP:
+- Users in LDAP could belong to LDAP groups.
+- Both LDAP Users and LDAP Groups could be asigned to IoT Platform roles, as described in [user role assigment API](https://orchestrator2.docs.apiary.io/#reference/orchestrator/user-role-assigment) and [group role assignment API](https://orchestrator2.docs.apiary.io/#reference/orchestrator/group-role-assigment) and [IoT Platform roles](https://thinking-cities.readthedocs.io/en/master/topics/user_permissions/index.html)
+- Optionally IoTPlatform, throught Orchestrator (since version 1.5.0 or upper), could create a predefined groups when create a new Service which are:
-  - ServiceCustomerGroup: role ServiceCustomer in service.
+  - ServiceCustomerGroup: with role ServiceCustomer assigned in service.
-  - SubServiceCustomerGroup: role SubServiceCustomer in all posible subservices
+  - SubServiceCustomerGroup: with role SubServiceCustomer assigned in all posible subservices
-  - SubServiceAdminGroup: role SubServiceAdmin in all posible subservices
+  - SubServiceAdminGroup: with role SubServiceAdmin assigned in all posible subservices
-  - AdminGroup: roles admin in service and SubServiceAdmin in all posible subservices
+  - AdminGroup: with roles admin in service and SubServiceAdmin assigned in all posible subservices

-  These groups have been provisioned automatically in each Service by IoTP Orchestrator since version 1.5.0 or upper.
-If Service was created with a previous version of Orchestrator make sure that needed Groups are created before.

-  Provided role asignments for that groups can be modified easily using [orchestrator API](https://orchestrator2.docs.apiary.io/#reference/orchestrator/group-role-assigment) like in this [example](./change_role_asignment_group.sh).
-- Users in LDAP belongs to the defined LDAP Groups.

 ## Requirements